 KEEP ALL OF YOUR RECEIPTS

 Example: When I didn’t get credit for a stay at a Comfort Inn, the online form asked for the reservation number, folio number and hotel code (it’s like their internal code to designate that particular hotel).
 Somehow I was expected to just know that.
 Luckily I still had the receipt from the hotel and the information was on that.
 If you’re a digital person, you can take a screenshot of your boarding pass as proof of taking a flight.
-Those digital receipts may disappear from your app once the flight or hotel stay is over, so don’t count on those.
+Digital receipts may disappear from your app once the flight or hotel stay is over, so don’t count on those for your records.

 CHECK TO SEE THAT YOU GET YOUR POINTS